-As noted in the college's October 2011 Follow-Up Report, a systematic series of steps were taken to address College Recommendation #4.
-These steps included large-group meetings, campus forums, and online surveys, which collectively, assisted the college to identify gaps in the organizational structure and to gather input for possible solutions.
-After analyzing the information and meeting with the Executive Vice President, the Vice President of Business Services, and the Deans, the President prepared a draft of a new organizational structure, which was presented to the campus in March 2011.
-The new structure included the following elements: (1) the combination of all career and technical education programs into one division; (2) the assignment of distance education oversight and faculty professional development to the Dean of Social Science & Humanities (with the resultant renaming of that division to Distance Education, Professional Development, Social Science & Humanities); (3) the assignment of oversight for the Santa Paula program to the Dean of Physical Education/Athletics (with the resultant renaming of that division to Kinesiology, Athletics & Off-Site Programs); and (4) the assignment of oversight for planning, program review, student learning outcomes, institutional research, basic skills, and accreditation to the Dean of Communication & Learning Resources (with the resultant renaming of that division to Institutional Effectiveness, English & Learning Resources).
-The departments of Communication, ESL, and Foreign Language, which had been part of that last division, were reassigned to the Division of Kinesiology, Athletics & Off-Site Programs Division (with the resultant renaming of that division to Communication, Kinesiology, Athletics and Off-Site Programs) (C4-01).
+As noted in the College's October 2011 Follow-Up Report, a systematic series of steps were taken to address College Recommendation #4.
+These steps included large-group meetings, campus forums, and online surveys which helped the College identify gaps in the organizational structure and develop possible solutions.
+After analyzing the information and meeting with the Executive Vice President, the Vice President of Business Services, and the Deans, the College President prepared a draft of a new organizational structure, which was presented to the campus in March 2011.
+The new structure included the following elements: (1) the combination of all career and technical education programs into one division; (2) the assignment of distance education oversight and faculty professional development to the Dean of Social Science & Humanities (with the resultant renaming of that division to Distance Education, Professional Development, Social Science & Humanities); (3) the assignment of oversight for the Santa Paula program and the departments of Communication, English as a Second Language, and Foreign Language to the Dean of Physical Education/Athletics (with the resultant renaming of that division to Communication, Kinesiology, Athletics & Off-Site Programs); and (4) the assignment of oversight for planning, program review, student learning outcomes, institutional research, basic skills, and accreditation to the Dean of Communication & Learning Resources (with the resultant renaming of that division to Institutional Effectiveness, English & Learning Resources) (C4-01).